justinchoi001/liferay-learn-0/docs/en/using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md

 By default, no additional portal properties are required to enable clustering in DXP Cloud.
 The necessary configuration to set up clustering will already be copied to a `portal-clu.properties` and `unicast.xml` files in the Docker image when the Liferay DXP service starts up.

 However, if additional portal properties for clustering are desired, the properties may still be added to the repository.
 You can override the clustering-specific portal properties by adding them into the `portal-clu.properties` file within the `config` folder appropriate to the chosen environment.
-See [Configuring the Liferay DXP Service](./configuring-the-liferay-dxp-service.md) for more information.
+See [Configuring the Liferay DXP Service](./configuring-the-liferay-dxp-service.md) for more about deploying configurations for the DXP service.

 ## Deploy and Verify